ttskp/cloud-artifact-consumer/README.md

 # Build Artifact Consumer

-This is a [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) project providing a stack which subscribes do a artifact distribution stack.
+This is a Cloudformation project providing a stack which subscribes do an artifact distribution stack.

 ## Requirements